The Rescuers: Plot

 Bernard and Bianca find Penny and devise a plan of escape.
 They send Evinrude to alert the local animals, who loathe Medusa, but Evinrude is delayed when he is forced to take shelter from a cloud of bats.
 The following morning, Medusa and Snoops send Penny down into the cave to find the gem.
 Unbeknownst to Medusa, Bianca and Bernard are hiding in Penny's dress pocket.
 The three soon find the Devil's Eye within a pirate skull.
-As Penny pries the mouth open with a sword, the mice push the gem through it, but soon the oceanic tide rises and floods the cave.
-The three barely manage to escape with the diamond.
+As Penny pries the mouth open with a sword, the mice push the gem through it.
+The oceanic tide rises, flooding the cave; Penny and the mice only barely manage to escape.

 Medusa betrays Snoops and hides the diamond in Penny's teddy bear, while holding Penny and Snoops at gunpoint.
-When she trips over a cable set as a trap by Bernard and Bianca, Medusa loses the bear and the diamond to Penny, who runs away with them.
-The local animals arrive at the riverboat and aid Bernard and Bianca in trapping Brutus and Nero, then set off Mr. Snoops's fireworks to create more chaos.
+Bernard and Bianca use a cable to trip Medusa, who drops the bear; Penny snatches it up and runs.
+The local animals arrive at the riverboat, help Bernard and Bianca to trap Brutus and Nero, then set off Mr. Snoops's fireworks to create a diversion.
 Meanwhile, Penny and the mice commandeer Medusa's swamp-mobile, a makeshift airboat.
 Medusa unsuccessfully pursues them, using Brutus and Nero as water-skis.
 As the riverboat sinks from the fireworks' damage, Medusa crashes and is left clinging to the boat's smoke stacks.
 Mr. Snoops escapes on a raft and laughs at her, while the irritated Brutus and Nero turn on her and circle below.

 Back in New York City, the Rescue Aid Society watch a news report of how Penny found the Devil's Eye, which has been given to the Smithsonian Institution while it is implied that Medusa and Mr. Snoops have been arrested.
-It also mentions she has been adopted.
+The report also mentions that Penny has been adopted.
 The meeting is interrupted when Evinrude arrives with a call for help, sending Bernard and Bianca on a new adventure.